 Working with scientists for the last 30 years

 Tocris Bioscience is the trading name of Tocris Cookson Ltd., which is headquartered in Bristol, UK.
-There are approximately 50 employees in the company, which operates out of two sites in the UK.
+There are approximately 50 employees in the company.
 In May 2011 Tocris Bioscience was wholly acquired by R&D Systems, headquartered in Minneapolis, MN, USA.

 |1982||Tocris Neuramin founded by Professor Jeff Watkins|